A7m3dSabry/Stop-Watch/README.md

 # Stop-Watch
-- simple stop watch with the time displayed on LCD
+- Simple stop watch with the time displayed on LCD
+- Interfaced with ATMega32